Own-Data-Privateer/hoardy-web/README.md

 ## <span id="more-docs"/>What does it do, exactly?
 I have questions.

-- See [extension's "Help" page](./extension/page/help.org) (or the "Help" button in the extension's UI, which will make it interactive) for a long detailed description of what the extension does step-by-step.
+- See [extension's `Help` page](./extension/page/help.org) (or the `Help` button in the extension's UI, which will make it interactive) for a long detailed description of what the extension does step-by-step.

-    It is a must-read, though instead of reading that file raw I highly recommend you read it via the "Help" button of the extension's UI, since doing that will make the whole thing pretty interactive.
+    It is a must-read, though instead of reading that file raw I highly recommend you read it via the `Help` button of the extension's UI, since doing that will make the whole thing pretty interactive.

-  - See [the "Frequently Asked Questions" section of extension's "Help" page](./extension/page/help.org#faq) for the answers to the frequently asked questions, including those about common quirks you can encounter while using it.
+  - See [the "Frequently Asked Questions" section of extension's `Help` page](./extension/page/help.org#faq) for the answers to the frequently asked questions, including those about common quirks you can encounter while using it.

-  - See [the "Quirks and Bugs" section of extension's "Help" page](./extension/page/help.org#bugs) for more info on quirks and limitations of `pWebArc` when used on different browsers.
+  - See [the "Quirks and Bugs" section of extension's `Help` page](./extension/page/help.org#bugs) for more info on quirks and limitations of `pWebArc` when used on different browsers.

 - See [below](#alternatives) for a long list of comparisons to its alternatives.